QuaiGoner/docker-box/README.md

 	- **Need Help:** Resolve High CPU Usage (i guess because of a dummy xorg driver.
 Probably will be fixed with Wayland)
 	- Add most-used cores & assets to image (probably already in the image just need to fix the paths in RA)
 - Add More Emulators
-	- Wine/Lutris
+	- Wine/Lutris for Windows Games
 	- YUZU
-	- RPCS3
-	- XEMU
 	- Xenia
 - Github workflows
 	- Build and publish latest image